 BW: To get back to the other question, where is the $15 billion going to come from?
 I don’t ask it in a joking way, our readers ask that question all the time.
 How do you plug the hole?

 PSPP: The question is, we’re sending $90 billion and Canada sends us $105 billion.
 There are two aspects to this.
 First of all, the share of the debt on a yearly basis in Canada that belongs to Quebec is more than the $15 billion difference.
 In other words, the money we get is being borrowed by the federal government, so it’s not that we gain.
 It’s that Canada creates debt that we’re liable for.
 We’re going to have to get back to the essentials and slash all unnecessary spending in the hope that it comes back to Quebecers.
-I’ll get back with that exercise if we are chosen to be the government.
+I’ll get back with that exercise if we are chosen to be the government. n